Luke Perry’s Grave Is Not Where His Death Certificate Says It Is, ‘The Blast’ Reports

 “I want to express my gratitude to everyone for the outpouring of love and support,” she wrote.
 “The countless, heartwarming stories of Luke’s generosity and kindness have been a great source of solace during this difficult time.”

-People also reports that Bauer was at the actor’s bedside when he passed away along with his children, their mother Minnie Sharp and close friends and family members.
+People also reports that Bauer was at the actor’s bedside when he passed away along with his children, their mother Minnie Sharp, and close friends and family members.

 The Blast reports that they contacted multiple funeral homes in Dickson County and each of them has said that they did not manage the actor’s burial.
-They also checked with the county’s Planning and Zoning Office who said that a permit for at home burial was not issued to Perry’s family.
+They also checked with the county’s Planning and Zoning Office who said that a permit for a home burial was not issued to Perry’s family.